tetedacier/csp-tool/README.md

 ### Contribution guideline
 This will be handled in `1.0.0` version.
 By the way, don't be rude ;)

-### New features
-First I need to provide all the above before planning anything else.

 ## References

 I based my work on the following document, repository and article, freely accessible on the internet: